 When you are signed on to CaliforniaColleges.edu, your personally identifiable information is collected and stored for three primary reasons:

-- We collect your information to help you perform specific tasks on CaliforniaColleges.edu such as completing a college admission application for the colleges that you specify.
+- We collect your information to help you perform specific tasks on CaliforniaColleges.edu such as completing a college admission application for or sending a transcript to the colleges, universities or other organizations that you specify.
 This includes our collection of information so that you can complete applications and other functions, such as scholarship searches and the Financial Aid Award Estimator, without having to re-type the same information repeatedly.
 (See the next section of this Policy for other tasks.)

 - We collect your information to allow the employees at your school or a community-based organization whom you specifically approve (like your school counselor or teacher, or after-school mentor), to view information you store in your career and college planning portfolio.
 This allows these individuals to work with you on activities you accomplish on the CaliforniaColleges.edu website.